-As further specified in subsection d. above, the individual participant, their legal guardian or or-authorized representative(s) (if applicable), and developing a Person-Centered Plan.
-The participant:individual, andor their legal guardian or-authorized representative(s) (if applicable) on the individual's-participant's behalf, may invite others important to the individual participant to be part of the planning process, including the participant's staff and providers.
-However, the individual participant, or their legal guardian (if applicable), also retain the authority to exclude any individual participant from development of their Person-Centered Plan with the CCS.
-The individual participant, or their legal guardian (if applicable), indicate their agreement with the Person-Centered Plan by signing a Signature page that can be in writing or via electronic means.
+As further specified in subsection d. above, the individual, their legal guardian or or authorized representative(s) (if applicable), and chosen family members are the central members of the team responsible for planning and developing a Person-Centered Plan.
+The individual, and their legal guardian or authorized representative(s) (if applicable) on the individual's behalf, may invite others important to the individual to be part of the planning process, including the participant's staff and providers.
+However, the individual, or their legal guardian or designated authorized representative(s) (if applicable), also retain the authority to exclude any individual from development of their Person-Centered Plan with the CCS.
+The individual, or their legal guardian (if applicable), indicate their agreement with the Person-Centered Plan by signing a Signature page that can be in writing or via electronic means.

-Individuals-Participants may also seek support with decision making from a specific person or a team of individuals.-Supported decision making means a process by which an adult, with or without having entered a supported decision-making agreement, utilizes support from a series of relationships in order to make, communicate, or put into action the adult's own life decisions.
+Individuals may also seek support with decision making from a specific person or a team of individuals.
+Supported decision making means a process by which an adult, with or without having entered a supported decision-making agreement, utilizes support from a series of relationships in order to make, communicate, or put into action the adult's own life decisions.